-A child support order can be made by the court during a divorce, during the separation of unmarried parents, or during a paternity case.
+A child support order can be made by the court during a divorce, during the separation of unmarried parents, or during a paternity case in Fort Wayne.
 These support orders ensure that both parents fulfill their legal obligation to support their child.
 Typically, a parent who is not the primary custodian or a parent who makes more money will make monthly payments to the other parent.
 When circumstances change, parents may need to work with an Indianapolis child support modification attorney.

 The Indiana family courts know that life circumstances change and that the court orders made during a case may need to be altered throughout a family’s life.
 Child custody, spousal support, and child support are all potentially modifiable as long as certain requirements are met.
 It’s important for parents to understand these requirements and when they can request a modification to increase or decrease support payments.